 Are there additional Design Principles and Requirements that should be included in the WCAG 3 project?

 The Design Principles seem comprehensive and useful.
-However, in comparison to similar work by other organisations, they are verbose and need concentration to understand.
+However, in comparison to similar work by other organisations, they are verbose and require considerable concentration to understand.
 Usually Design Principles are intended to be concise phrases which help people make decisions between choices.
 Having complex paragraphs which could be interpreted in different ways is not as helpful in those situations.
 This is also reflected in the first two items under the heading "Accessibility guidelines should", which seem to be very similar.
 We suggest:

 Editing the Design Principles to be concise.
-This might mean a pithy phrase followed by a complete sentence or two to expand or explain the reasoning, similar to the building design principles by Design Council or Jakob Nielsen's Usability Heuristics
+This might mean a pithy phrase followed by a complete sentence or two to expand or explain the reasoning, similar to the building design principles by Design Council, Australian Government Digital Service Standards or Jakob Nielsen's Usability Heuristics

 Clarifying the distinction between the first two Accessibility principles or merging them into one